Amaan9136/aiml-clubs/README.md

 ### Clubs Management
 - Dedicated sections for each of the four AIML department clubs, highlighting their events, members, and activities.
+- This project was also converted into mobile app

 ### News and Announcements
 - A centralized platform for sharing news, updates, and achievements from the clubs.